 investments.
 The course is structured in four broad parts, covering

-fundamental areas of investments: Portfolio Theory and Asset Pricing;
+fundamental areas of investments: Part 1.
+Portfolio theory and asset

 efficient frontier of risky assets;

 Pricing Theory.
-Test the predictions of the CAPM and examine market
+Test the predictions of the CAPM;

 assets and liabilities;